stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Oh!
-Oh, which case you'll be fine to field this question.
+Oh, in which case, you'll be fine to field this question.

 #### TIM

 Yeah yeah yeah.
-I think what happens--in my truth, personally, for me, for my truth--it's basically stuff's like blowing around in the vents, and like falling into places and like, you know, it's sort of like a trash basement.
+I think what happens--in my truth, personally, for me, for my truth--it's basically stuff's, like, blowing around in the vents, and, like, falling into places and like, you know, it's sort of like a trash basement.
 You know, a trash hole basement.
 So, like, just some crap falls through a pipe in the ceiling and David's like, "Ooh!
 That's kind of like, I don't know, crepe paper."
 And then makes a lovely paper Bathin.
-See? [__BEN:__ Okay.]
+See?

+#### BEN

+Okay.

+#### TIM

 Isn't the world a bit more magical now, Ben?

 #### BEN

 Wow.
-Wow. __[Tim sighs]__ What a, what a, what a master.
+Wow. __[Tim sighs]__ What a master.

 #### TIM